tamelabe/PostgreSQL_bootcamp/README.md

 Actually, we created a structure to store our discounts and we are ready to go further and fill our `person_discounts` table with new records.

 So, there is a table `person_order` that stores the history of a person's orders.
 Please write a DML statement (`INSERT INTO ...
-SELECT ...`) that inserts new records into `person_order` table based on the next rules.
+SELECT ...`) that makes  inserts new records into `person_discounts` table based on the next rules.
 - take aggregated state by person_id and pizzeria_id columns
 - calculate personal discount value by the next pseudo code: